leonardoalt/fusion/README.md

 ## State

-The state currently consists of two address, 0x318A2475f1ba1A1AC4562D1541512d3649eE1131 (A1) and 0x419978a8729ed2c3b1048b5Bba49f8599eD8F7C1 (A2).
+The state currently consists of two addresses, 0x318A2475f1ba1A1AC4562D1541512d3649eE1131 (A1) and 0x419978a8729ed2c3b1048b5Bba49f8599eD8F7C1 (A2).
 The state root is `keccak256(A1, A2)`.